hemanthsagarb/MM-ForecastIO/README.md

 "jsdom": "latest"

 ## Installation
+- Upgrade to the latest npm and get the latest magicmirror
 - Clone this repo
 - Rename the folder from "MM-ForecastIO" to forecastio
 - put the folder in MagicMirror modules directory

 ## config

+- You need to provide the APPKEY from forecast.io
+- You can configure latitude and longitude of any location

 ````javascript
 {